infinite-canvas

 Text | Click to place a text node; drag to set an initial size |

-After placing an element with Rect or Text, the tool automatically returns to Select and the new element is selected.
+After placing an element or drawing an arrow, the tool automatically returns to Select and the new element is selected (arrows return to Select without selecting the arrow itself).

 Editing